oracle/cloudtestdrive/AppDev/vbcs/create_instance/lab00.md

-# Visual Cloud Builder Test Drive -
+# Visual Cloud Builder Test Drive

-This hands-on, instructor-led workshop supplements live presentations and demos in order to cover both technical architecture and innovation use cases, strategies when taking application networks to the cloud and introduce you the tools required for successful implementation.
-No expertise or previous experience is required.
+Instructions to set up a VBCS instance in your tenancy.

 ## Prerequisites